I Investigated the Deepwater Horizon Disaster. When Will We Learn From Our Mistakes?

 Consider, by contrast, our approach to auto safety.
 Even as the number of people driving has soared in recent decades, the number of vehicular deaths has plummeted.
 Why?
 Because the federal government — despite fierce industry opposition — required auto manufacturers to install safety systems like antilock brakes that reduce the number of accidents, and devices like airbags that minimize injuries when accidents do occur.
 Almost every state requires drivers to carry insurance, and high-risk drivers have to pay more to get it.

-By contrast, 10 years after the worst environmental disaster in our nation’s history, we still do not fully understand the risks and the damage the oil industry creates in the Gulf, let alone demand that the industry reliably control those risks.
+More than a decade after the worst environmental disaster in our nation’s history, we still do not fully understand the risks and the damage the oil industry creates in the Gulf, let alone demand that the industry reliably control those risks.
 So we, America’s taxpayers, still serve as the industry’s insurance policy.